NetTopologySuite/NetTopologySuite/NetTopologySuite.IO/NetTopologySuite.IO.Oracle/README.txt

-﻿Beware: this code is in a working status, andf doesn't compile yet, so solution doesn't build the project by default)
+﻿Beware: this code is in a working status, and doesn't compile yet, so solution doesn't build the project by default)

 To get a valid NetTopologySuite.IO.Oracle project, you need a reference to Oracle.DataAccess.dll You can download the oracle reference (i.e. ODAC) from: